Spay & Neuter Help

 Each month 15-30 animals are altered through the Big Fix, slowly reducing the number of unwanted animals that are turned in to the shelter each year.
 The program targets low-income families and individuals that do not utilize veterinary services because of economic barriers and offers financial assistance for neutering of cats and dogs.

-The Cheyenne Animal Shelter would like to thank the following Veterinary Clinics for helping with the Big Fix program: Avenues Pet Clinic, LaZoetry Veterinary Clinic, Cheyenne Pet Clinic, Dell Range Animal Hospital, Frontier Veterinary Clinic and Tri State Veterinary Clinic.
+The Cheyenne Animal Shelter would like to thank the following Veterinary Clinics for helping with the Big Fix program: Avenues Pet Clinic, LaZoetry Veterinary Clinic, Cheyenne Pet Clinic, Broadmoor East Veterinary Clinic, Frontier Veterinary Clinic and Tri State Veterinary Clinic.

 For more information about the Big Fix program, call 307-286-0177.